fleetdm/fleet/docs/Using-Fleet/Orbit.md

 #### Logs

 Orbit captures and streams osqueryd's stdout/stderr into its own stdout/stderr output.
-Following are the destination of logs for each platform (to access such locations the user will need administrative permissions on the host):
+These are the log destinations for each platform:
 - Linux: Orbit and osqueryd stdout/stderr output is sent to syslog (`/var/log/syslog` on Debian systems and `/var/log/messages` on CentOS).
 - macOS: `/private/var/log/orbit/orbit.std{out|err}.log`.
 - Windows: `C:\Windows\system32\config\systemprofile\AppData\Local\FleetDM\Orbit\Logs\orbit-osquery.log` (the log file is rotated).